asyncapi/spec/CONTRIBUTING.md

 ## Breaking Change vs Non Breaking Change

 Specifications are not much different than software.
 Some changes provided in the spec can cause breaking changes for tools that support it.
-For example, if one of the properties that was `required` becomes `optional`, it is considered a breaking change because some tools might depend on that property and fail if all suddenly it is not provided.
+For example, if one of the properties that was `required` becomes `optional`, it is considered a breaking change because some tools might depend on that property and fail if it is not provided.

 _Non-breaking changes:_
 - Adding a new optional property